erikvalkering/smartref/Abstract.md

 The implementation has been tested using the following compilers:
 - Clang 4.0.1
--

 What is not yet supported, but is expected to be completed before the poster presentation at CppCon, is:
 - Delegation of member-types
 - Delegation of member-fields
-- Full support for the STL
+- Out-of-the-box support for the full STL
+- Out-of-the-box support for fundamental types (e.g. size_t, bool, double).
+- More test coverage
+- More examples
+- Compiler support: GCC and MSVC

 # Supporting Material

-> If applicable, results and references to work, for example, GitHub.
+A working implementation of the prototype can be found at my github account: <http://github.com/erikvalkering/smartref>

 # Contact information

+Name: Erik Valkering
+email: <eejv@plaxis.com>

 # Biography

-> brief biography.